Priyanshu0625/Munch-Time-/README.md

-> **Tastory** is a fully‑responsive fast‑food landing site that brings the *sizzle* of Chomp Town’s legendary burgers to any device.
+> **Munch Time** is a fully‑responsive fast‑food landing site that brings the *sizzle* of Chomp Town’s legendary burgers to any device.
 Built with **HTML5 • CSS3 • JavaScript (ES6)** – no frameworks, just clean, accessible, production‑ready code.

 ---